fourTheorem/serverless-ecommerce-workshop/lessons/03-apis-lambda/README.md

 }
 ```

-> **Warning**: When using this approach, your lambda executions are never marked as failed (in the web AWS Lambda dashboard) so, if you want reports regarding specific HTTP errors, you will have to extract those information from the logs or create CloudWatch alarms based on API Gateway metrics.
+> **Warning**: When using this approach, your lambda executions are never marked as failed (for programmatic errors) so, if you want to be aware of specific HTTP errors happening in your serverless application, you will have to extract this information from the logs or create CloudWatch alarms based on API Gateway metrics.

 ## Verify

 This lesson was just a playground to get confident with AWS Lambda and API Gateway.
 We didn't add any new piece to our project.

-In the next lesson we will use the concept learned here to start to implement the APIs that will power our application.
+In the [next lesson](/lessons/04-sam/README.md) we will use the concept learned here to start to implement the APIs that will power our application.

-## Summary

-TODO:

 ---